Felidae: Evolutionary history

 During the Middle Miocene around 15 million years ago, the extinct subfamily Machairodontinae (colloquially known as "saber-toothed cats") emerged and became widespread across Afro-Eurasia and North America by the Late Miocene.
 With their large upper canine saber teeth, they were adapted to prey on large-bodied megaherbivores.
 During the Late Miocene and early Pliocene, machairodontines were the dominant cats and large mammalian predators across Afro-Eurasia and North America, with ancestors of living cats generally being small at this time.

 The earliest members of the living cat lineages are known from the Middle Miocene, with the last common ancestor of living cats estimated to have lived around 16 million years ago.
 Large sized felines and pantherines only emerged during the Pliocene epoch, including the modern big cat genus Panthera.
 Felids entered South America as part of the Great American Interchange following the emergence of the Isthmus of Panama during the Pliocene epoch.

 Machairodontines began to decline during the Pleistocene, perhaps as a result of environmental change and consequential changes in prey abundance, competition with large living cat lineages such as the pantherins as well as possibly archaic humans.
 The last species belonging to the genera Smilodon and Homotherium became extinct along with many other large mammals around 12–10,000 years ago as part of the end-Pleistocene extinction event, following human arrival to the Americas at the end of the Late Pleistocene.

 Classification

 Traditionally, five subfamilies had been distinguished within the Felidae based on phenotypical features: the Pantherinae, the Felinae, the Acinonychinae, and the extinct Machairodontinae and Proailurinae.
 Acinonychinae used to only contain the genus Acinonyx but this genus is now within the Felinae subfamily.

+In modern classifications of extant felids, Pantherinae and Felinae are treated as distinct sister subfamilies, with Felinae restricted in the strict sense (sensu stricto) to the small cats.
+In palaeontological literature, however, the term Felinae (sensu lato) is frequently used to encompass all conical-toothed cats, contrasting them with the extinct saber-toothed cats (Machairodontinae).
+Under this broader definition, the clade includes Felinae (sensu stricto), Pantherinae, and basal fossil genera such as †Miopanthera.